tin-8867/Economic-Dataset-/README.md

 # Economic-Dataset-
-- The purpose of this repository is for shwocasing the data analysis skills only.
+- The purpose of this repository is for showcasing the data analysis skills only.